PrmDem/holbertonschool-shell/basics/README.md

-14-copy_html copies all updated or new HTML files to parent dir 15-lets_move moves all files starting with an uppercase to /tmp/u 16-clean_emacs removes all files ending with a tilde
+14-copy_html copies all updated or new HTML files to parent dir 15-lets_move moves all files starting with an uppercase to /tmp/u 16-clean_emacs removes all files ending with a tilde 17-tree creates directories welcome/to/school in the current working dir